SEO Friendly Web Design Guidelines

 Content Keyword Targeting Guideline: Integrate target keywords into your content and if the website serves a local audience, be sure to include the city it serves as a keyword.
 Your primary target keywords must also standout to Google.
 Don’t mention a critical keyword only once in your content, otherwise it won’t look important to Google.
 Rather, work in your target keyword several times into your content.
 Use the same target keyword each time: Don’t say “Home Loan” in one place and “Mortgage” in another place.
 Use the same phrase both times (“Mortgage” twice, or “Home Loan” twice).

 Duplicate Content: There are two types of duplicate content: (1) content that is the same between pages of the same website and (2) content that is the same between pages of different websites.
 Content duplication between pages within a single website is not so bad and is fairly common within the footer, privacy statements or other disclaimers.
 As a rule-of-thumb, keep internal duplication under 20% of the total volume of content.
 Content duplication that extends between different websites is a big “no no” to Google and should be avoided.
 Google is so serious about punishing website with duplicate content, that they implemented a ranking algorithm change that specifically addresses this issue.
 Named the “Panda” update, Google will devalue any web page it finds that has copied content from another website.
 If the level of duplication is excessive, Google will extend the devaluation to the entire website.
 Many web designers get lazy and recycle content from other websites and most of their clients do not realize that their own content is plagiarized.
 If you do this, you will be sabotaging your client, wasting their investment and making Google angry.
-Step-up and get unique content for every web page.
+For an SEO-friendly web design, you must step-up and get unique content for every web page.

 Duplicate Content Guideline: Duplicate content between web pages of the same website must remain below 20% of the content on each page.
 Preferably, duplication should be toward the bottom of the page.
 Duplicate content between pages of different websites must be avoided at all costs.
 Having small blocks of content is okay, like quoting a speaker or the title of an article that you are discussing.
 However, keep it to a minimum.
 Consider even screen-capturing the duplicate content and loading it up as an image so that Google can’t read it.